Skellington-Closet/slack-mock/README.md

 - `calls`: `Array` An array of payloads received your from Slack app in response to an Slash Command POST.
 This includes both responses to the original Slash Command request and requests to the `response_url`.
   - `url` The url of the call that was intercepted.
-  - `params` The POST body merged with any query string parameters captured from the intercepted request as an Object.
+  - `params` The POST body merged with any query string parameters captured from the intercepted request as an Object OR the response body, depending on whether this was a response or a new request using `response_url`.
   - `headers` The headers of the intercepted request as an Object.
-  - `statusCode` The status code of the intercepted request.
+  - `statusCode` The status code of the intercepted response.
 Only captured for immediate responses, not for using the `response_url`.
   - `type` Either `response` or `response_url`.
 Indicates how the call was intercepted.

 ---